Welcome to EPCOR Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 Source water protection plan

-EPCOR works to monitor and protect the environment because it makes our communities a better place to live and is central in the operation of our water and wastewater treatment facilities.
+EPCOR works to monitor and protect the environment because it makes our communities a better place to live and is essential to the operation of our water and wastewater treatment facilities.

-EPCOR recognizes that it does not own land within the watersheds in which it operates, and is therefore committed to working with stakeholders to implement improvements and support science-based management in the watershed to protect its source water and this SWP plan helps with this process.
+EPCOR recognizes that it does not own land within the watersheds in which it operates, and is therefore committed to working with stakeholders to implement improvements and support science-based management in the watershed to protect its source water and ensure EPCOR meets regulatory requirements while supporting long term‑ environmental stewardship.
 EPCOR has a responsibility to ensure the drinking water provided to our customers does not pose a threat to public health and is satisfactory in its physical, chemical and aesthetic characteristics.

 This site uses cookies to provide a better user experience and for advertising purposes.
 By using our website, you accept our use of cookies.
 Visit our Privacy Policy for more details.